On the quadrature exactness in hyperinterpolation: Introduction

 This question is answered as the main results of this paper: When $2n$ is relaxed to $n+k$, where $0<k\leq n$, i.e., reduced at least to $n+1$, the norm of $\mathcal{L}_n$ as an operator from $\mathcal{C}(\Omega)$ to $L^2(\Omega)$ is bounded by some constant, and the error estimate $\|\mathcal{L}_nf-f\|_2$ is bounded in terms of $E_k(f)$, which is the best uniform error of $f$ by a polynomial in $\mathbb{P}_k$.
 In addition, if $k$ is positively correlated to $n$, then the scheme of hyperinterpolation is convergent as $n\rightarrow \infty$.
 This relaxation helps hyperinterpolation to get rid of the disadvantage that, remarked by Hesse and Sloan in \cite{MR2274179}, it needs function values at the given points of the positive-weight quadrature rule with exactness degree $2n$.
+In real-world applications, data sampling may be expensive.
+This relaxation may enlighten us to develop hyperinterpolation-based methods for problems that are in favor of a high-order approximation but against extensive data sampling.
+When data sampling is cheap, this relaxation may also help to speed up our computation.

-We note that the generalized hyperinterpolation on the sphere, another hyperinterpolation-based approximation scheme investigated in \cite{dai2006generalized} and references therein, requires a positive-weight quadrature rule with exactness degree $n+1$ rather than $2n$.
-In this paper, we focus on the original hyperinterpolation, instead of its variants, and investigate a general manifold $\Omega$.
-The the hyperinterpolant of degree $n$ with exactness-relaxing quadrature rules is defined as follows. \begin{assumption} The $m$-point quadrature rule \eqref{equ:quad} has exactness degree $n+k$ with $0<k\leq n$. \end{assumption} \begin{definition}[Hyperinterpolation with exactness-relaxing quadrature rules] Let $\langle \cdot,\cdot\rangle_m$ be an $m$-point quadrature rule fulfilling Assumption \ref{assumption} and $\{p_1,p_2\ldots,p_{d_n}\}\subset\mathbb{P}_n$ be an orthonormal basis of $\mathbb{P}_n$.
-Given $f\in\mathcal{C}(\Omega)$, the hyperinterpolant of degree $n$ to $f$ is defined as
+We note that the generalized hyperinterpolation \cite{dai2006generalized,reimer2002generalized}, defined on the sphere, only requires a positive-weight quadrature rule with exactness degree $n+1$ rather than $2n$.
+However, the definition of this scheme is different from that of the original hyperinterpolation.
+In this paper, we focus on the original hyperinterpolation and investigate the effects of relaxing the quadrature exactness.
+Moreover, our investigation pertains to a general region $\Omega$, while the generalized hyperinterpolation is only studied on the sphere.

+In the next section, we present the main theoretical results on the exactness-relaxing hyperinterpolation, with the proof of our main Theorem \ref{thm} given in Section \ref{sec:proof}.
+To verify our theory, we conduct some numerical experiments on the interval $[-1,1]$ and the unit sphere $\mathbb{S}^2$ in Section \ref{sec:3}.